-- 1. A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 3.
-2. The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process.
+- 1. A minimum proportion of the sub-fund's investments shall meet minimum ESG standards, i.e. the companies that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels. - 2.
+The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
+Consideration of lower carbon intensity investments. - 4.
 Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.

-4. Excluding activities covered by HSBC Asset Management's Responsible Investment Policies, the ("Excluded Activities") as listed below.
+Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 5.
+Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the ("Excluded Activities") as listed below.

-The attainment of the E/S characteristics are measured using the sustainable indicators below, some of which are measured against the FTSE MPF Hong Kong, as the "Reference Benchmark" for the sub-fund.
+The attainment of the E/S characteristics are measured using the sustainable indicators below, some of which are measured against the MSCI World Index, as the "Reference Benchmark" for the sub-fund.
 However, this benchmark has not been designated for the purpose of achieving the E/S characteristics promoted by the sub-fund.